Want to learn new ways to make extra money?

 - a small and inevitable chance of infection

-- the possibility of dehydration and fatigue.
+- the possibility of dehydration and fatigue

-During plasma donation, the liquid part of your blood is removed.
+During blood plasma donation, the liquid part of your blood is removed.
 Other blood components return to you in a sterile saline solution.

-There is a chance of allergic reaction to substances used in the donation process.
+There is a chance of an allergic reaction to substances used in the donation process.
 One such substance is citrate.

 Trained medical staff are ready to treat allergic reactions.